Second-harmonic imaging microscopy: History

 Before SHG was used for imaging, the first demonstration of SHG was performed in 1961 by P. A. Franken, G. Weinreich, C. W. Peters, and A. E. Hill at the University of Michigan, Ann Arbor using a quartz sample.
 In 1968, SHG from interfaces was discovered by Bloembergen and has since been used as a tool for characterizing surfaces and probing interface dynamics.
 In 1971, Fine and Hansen reported the first observation of SHG from biological tissue samples.
-In 1974, Hellwarth and Christensen first reported the integration of SHG and microscopy by imaging SHG signals from polycrystalline ZnSe.
+In 1974, Robert W. Hellwarth and Christensen first reported the integration of SHG and microscopy by imaging SHG signals from polycrystalline ZnSe.
 In 1977, Colin Sheppard imaged various SHG crystals with a scanning optical microscope.
 The first biological imaging experiments were done by Freund and Deutsch in 1986 to study the orientation of collagen fibers in rat tail tendon.
 In 1993, Lewis examined the second-harmonic response of styryl dyes in electric fields.
 He also showed work on imaging live cells.
 In 2006, Goro Mizutani group developed a non-scanning SHG microscope that significantly shortens the time required for observation of large samples, even if the two-photons wide-field microscope was published in 1996 and could have been used to detect SHG.
 The non-scanning SHG microscope was used for observation of plant starch, megamolecule, spider silk and so on.
 In 2010 SHG was extended to whole-animal in vivo imaging.
 In 2019, SHG applications widened when it was applied to the use of selectively imaging agrochemicals directly on leaf surfaces to provide a way to evaluate the effectiveness of pesticides.